 On other floors are music, CD and video departments – everything related to culture with a small ‘c’ and a global reach, but especially the music of Portugal.

 As I write, Amalia Rodrigues – the doyen of traditional fado singers – pours out from a CD the resonant, heartbreaking tones of this haunting Portuguese music.
 There is a cafe here, too – The Forum – offering a range of drinks and delicious cakes.
 But there are delicious cakes all over the city – leave your diet behind.

-If you enjoy reading about travel, you might enjoy Journey in Bhutan: Himalayan trek in the Kingdom of the Thunder Dragon, my latest ebook travelogue.
+If you enjoy reading about travel, you would love Journey in Bhutan: Himalayan trek in the Kingdom of the Thunder Dragon, an ebook travelogue, and Inside the Crocodile: the Papua New Guinea Journals.
 There are backpacks rather than handbags, but you won’t have to carry them!